YunusSotiboldiyev/miro/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to see the project in action.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+## Project Overview

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project utilizes [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a modern font family from Vercel.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To deepen your understanding of Next.js, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - Interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Next.js GitHub Repository](https://github.com/vercel/next.js) - Contribute to the Next.js project and share feedback.

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js application is via the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), created by the team behind Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
-# Project Name
+For detailed deployment instructions, refer to the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+---

+By following these steps and utilizing the provided resources, you can ensure optimal performance and maintainability for your project.

-# Amaliy-nextjs22.02
+# Miro